 Gimpel ended up teaching in the US and did play occasional concerts late in his life.
 Some of the playing that was captured while he was in his 70s is extraordinary.
 Among these performances is a Chopin ‘Funeral March’ Sonata from a 1978 recital that is among the finest that I have heard: the tension is built beautifully, his tone is wonderful, the phrasing expertly shaped, and the melodic line is never lost.
 The disarming simplicity in the Trio that gives a respite from the Funeral March will take many by surprise, but Gimpel was from an age where ‘romanticism’ did not mean that one swoons or injects fake emotion.
 Pay attention to how he shifts back into the Funeral March – masterful.

-The lesson I have learned from cases such as Gimpel (Joseph Villa, written about on this blog, was the first big case I came across, and others will be featured on these pages): listen to pianists you’ve never heard of.
+The lesson I have learned from cases such as Gimpel (Joseph Villa, written about on this tribute, was the first big case I came across, and others will be featured on these pages): listen to pianists you’ve never heard of.
 You never know how someone will play – you might just discover a great artist.

 You can order three different CD sets of Gimpel in concert from the Cambria Music label by clicking here.